 Christine rolled her eyes and stomped ahead of them.
 Brennan, wisely, said nothing.

 One more trip and the car was empty and Christine's room looked as if a small department store had exploded inside.
-The bedding was located and fitted and as many clothes as would fit inside the small closet were hung in place but finally, there were no more excuses for her parents to stay.
+The bedding was located and fitted and as many clothes as would fit inside the small closet were hung in place until finally, there were no more excuses for her parents to stay.
 She knew it and they knew it but no one wanted to be the first to acknowledge it out loud.

 Booth needed a moment alone to compose himself before saying goodbye and took advantage of a few seconds of silence to grab for it.
-"I'll just look through the car one more time," he said before he escaped.
+"I'll just look through the car one more time," he said as he escaped.
 "Make sure we didn't miss anything."

 Brennan and Christine were left alone.